shannonjohnstone/learning-javascript-design-patterns/README.md

 # Learning JavaScript Design Patterns

 This is a resource for use for learning design patterns in the context of JavaScript.

+All code examples are currently using node 13.9.0 and [esm_ecmascript_modules](https://nodejs.org/api/esm.html#esm_ecmascript_modules) for simplicity so there was not need for setting up Babel or equivalent.

+There are some examples that are just node and others that are node and browser.
+Also some examples have API integrations and some require API keys, because of this some of the examples are using environment values that are loaded just from JavaScript objects.

+**NOTE: these environment values are hidden from git and will require being setup per example (if needed)**

+## Tasks todo

+- [ ] Setup linting and prettier

+## Resources

 While learning about this patterns the follow 4 main resources were used;

 - [JavaScript Design Pattens](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)
 - [Dive Into Design Patterns](https://refactoring.guru/design-patterns/book)